Elderjs/docs/elderguide.com/elderjs.md

 ### 9. Page Generation Completes

 All further hooks are run until the 'request' has been completed.

+This includes user hooks, system hooks, and plugin hooks.

 ## Hooks: How to Customize Elder.js